 San Francisco’s natural areas contain almost 30 miles of trails, but many are in poor shape, difficult to access, uneven, steep, and prone to erosion.
 The Urban Trails Program will restore and enhance miles of trails for hikers and recreational enthusiasts of all ages to enjoy, thanks to the Clean and Safe Neighborhood Parks Bond, approved by voters in 2008.
 This bond dedicated $5 million to improving trails and trail safety in our natural areas, restoring and protecting the natural landscapes around trails, and creating new and improved trail connections between neighboring parks.

-If you have suggestions or questions, please contact the Urban Trails Program supervisor Jon Campo at email@example.com.
+If you have suggestions or questions, please contact the Urban Trails Program supervisor Anthony Copioli at firstname.lastname@example.org.